nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `students` command.
 Multiple students in the list.

     1. Test case: `marka 1 w/1`<br>
-       Expected: First contact is marked as present in the list.
+       Expected: First student is marked as present in the list.
 Status message shows details of his week 1 attendance.

     1. Test case: `marka 0 w/1`<br>
        Expected: No student is marked.
 Error details shown in the status message.